9oelM/papago-proxy/README.md

 # papago-proxy (파파고 프록시)
 This is a very simple implementation of papago proxy server, using headless Chrome.

+## Why?
+Sometimes you just want to test with Papago API without signing up for Naver Developers API...
+This is just for that.
+This means that you do not need a secret key.

 ## Usage
 ### Test